jaydhavale236/Guestures_Automation/README.md

 # Guestures_Automation
 About It is a Hill Climb Racing Game Controller.
-The game runs as we move our hand in front of the Primary Camera.
-It uses Machine Learning to infer 21 3-Dimensional Landmarks of our hand using Mediapipe's State-of-the-art techniques.
+The game runs as we move our hand in front of the Primary Camera. .
 <div align="center" id="top">
   <img src="./.github/app.gif" alt="Hill Climb Racing Game Controller" />
   &#xa0;